-OSFC does not have a 'campus'.
-Instead, it operates from a number of teaching sites in central Oxford, all of which are fully developed and at capacity.
-As such, the assumptions made about boarding schools set out in para 2.74 (i.e., that they have large campuses capable of accommodating additional development) are not consistent with the reality of schools such as OSFC; indeed the College would challenge the strength of evidence on which the Local Plan is making this assumption.
+OIC does not have a 'campus'.
+Instead, it operates from a number of teaching sites mainly based in and around St Clements in east Oxford (but also in other locations such as Geroge Street), all of which are fully developed and at capacity (and in some instances under separate lease arrangements).
+As such, the assumptions made about boarding schools set out in para 2.74 (i.e., that they have large campuses capable of accommodating additional development) are not consistent with the reality of schools such as OIC; indeed the College would challenge the strength of evidence on which the Local Plan is making this assumption.

-OIC currently has 136 students on role, of which 86 are boarders.
-Boarding provision for the College is provided across three sites, none of which are directly adjacent to its teaching sites.
+OIC currently has 382 students on role, of which 353 are boarders.
+Boarding provision for the College is provided across five sites, none of which are directly adjacent to its teaching sites which themselves are spread out across the city.
 The College would ideally be seeking to modestly increase its boarding provision in the future but the existing boarding sites have no capacity for expansion.